xuankimtran/docs-1/pages/katalon-studio/docs/import-export-desired-capabilities.md

 					<ol>
 						<li>Choose the driver with the desired capabilities you want to export &gt; <a href="https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html#export-desired-capabilities">Export</a> it as a JSON file.</li>
 						<li>Modify the JSON file if needed.</li>
-						<li>Choose the driver you want to import the desired capabilities &gt; <a href="https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html#import-desired-capabilities">Import</a> the modified JSON file.</li>
+						<li>Choose the driver with the desired capabilities you wish to import&gt; <a href="https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html#import-desired-capabilities">Import</a> the modified JSON file.</li>
 					</ol>
 			</td>
 		</tr>